 A sales cycle is, therefore, a series of predictable events/phases you’ll have to go through in order to ultimately sell your company’s products/services.
 It’s the whole path between the first contact made with a customer to the transaction marking the completion of the sales.
 It passes through the identification of the customer’s needs and the product/service to be offered, the negotiation, and the acceptance of the proposal.

 Your sales cycle can be used as a tool to measure your sales department’s efficiency (predictable events with the same expected outcome also allow for better planning and goal setting).

-It’s important, though, to identify the key phases/stages your sales staff goes through when making a sale in order improve efficiency and increase your success rate.
-Having a well defined cycle will also make it a lot easier when onboarding new sales associates, for having your process ready and defined will simplify explaining how things work.
+It’s important, though, to identify the key phases/stages your sales staff goes through when making a sale in order to improve efficiency and increase your success rate.
+Having a well-defined cycle will also make it a lot easier when onboarding new sales associates, for having your process ready and defined will simplify explaining how things work.

 How to identify my company’s sales cycle?

 As we’ve stated above, no sales cycle is identical to another.
 There are, however, a few common elements that’ll appear in most of them, and working with these may be a good starting point to define your own.

 Keep in mind, however, you’re looking to identify your sales cycle, not your sales process – and now you ask me: but aren’t those the same thing?

 Well, as Dracula just said it, no they aren’t!
 A sales process is all about methods, approaches, and steps with the goal of achieving higher productivity.
 The sales cycle refers to a specific set of steps within your sales process.